Science of Sex: Lube

 April 21st, 2011

 I think we all know that I am not exactly a lube connoisseur.
 Generally, as long as a lube doesn’t irritate me or have some characteristic that I cannot stand (such as being silicone-based), it will go in my nightstand and whichever I happen to reach for is fine.
-I don’t usually do comparison reviews but I figured it would be a good format for writing my review for BabeLube Natural, Babeland’s natural and “organic” version of its water-based lubricant.
+I don’t usually do comparison reviews, but I figured it would be a good format for writing my review for BabeLube Natural, Babeland’s natural and “organic” version of its water-based lubricant.

-In use, I found the BabeLube Natural to be slightly thinner but it still has a gel-like consistency and won’t drip all over when you’re applying it to yourself or a toy.
+In use, I found the BabeLube Natural to be slightly thinner, but it still has a gel-like consistency and won’t drip all over when you’re applying it to yourself or a toy.
 Regular BabeLube is a bit thicker and I actually find it difficult to apply.
-Both lubes come in a squeezable bottle with a press-top cap and BabeLube doesn’t like to move.
+Both lubes come in a squeezable bottle with a press-top cap, and BabeLube doesn’t like to move.
 I have to take the cap off and stick a finger in or bang it around for a few minutes so it becomes mobile.

 I did a quick rub test for both of these and the result was that, while BabeLube felt fairly slick, BabeLube Naturals felt even slicker and was longer lasting in terms of lubrication.
 As BabeLube dried, it became a little tacky but, once completely dry, I could no longer feel the tackiness and didn’t need to wash it off.
-BabeLube Naturals, however, was tackier and remained tackier for a while.
+BabeLube Natural, however, was tackier and remained tackier for a while.
 Eventually, you won’t notice but you may want to wash it off at first.

 Because of its thickness and slickness, I’d opt for BabeLube Natural but I’d probably enjoy regular Babelube a little better for clitoral stimulation as I am quite bothered by tackiness around my vulva.
 Both are compatible with all sorts of materials and activities but neither is going to do you a lick of good in wet situations because they’re water-soluble.
 For those activities, you’ll want a silicone-based lube.
 I recommend Uberlube (read my review).